foohyfooh/PKHeXPluginPile/readme.md

 ## Fashion Editor Plugin
 The purpose of this plugin is to allow for editing the owned clothes in games. <br>
+- *Fashion Editor* should now be in the *Tools* menu of PKHeX
-Currently works with
+  - Currently works with
     - Pokémon Brilliant Diamond / Shining  Pearl
     - Pokémon Legends Arceus

 ## Building
 - Open PowerShell and Run `build.ps1`